You can order your latte before you leave the house.

 "The balcony," groaned the cowboy.

-Yet we salespeople do exactly that when we don’t take the time to get to know our customers.
+Yet we do exactly that when we don’t take the time to get to know our customers.

-Top salespeople know, however, that if you wait to establish a relationship until a prospect is ready to buy, you’ve waited too long.
+If you wait to establish a relationship until a prospect is ready to buy, you’ve waited too long.
 A relationship doesn’t ask anything of the other person except to connect on a human level.

 Don’t leave the follow-up to the buyer